Lector's Notes

 This week the Apostle sounds a more cautionary note: Don't continue to behave like you did before your conversion, "You must no longer live as the Gentiles [in a clearer, older translation, the pagans] do."
 And how might the unconverted pagans be living?
 Here are verses 18 and 19, absent from the Lectionary: "darkened in understanding, alienated from the life of God because of their ignorance, because of their hardness of heart, they have become callous and have handed themselves over to licentiousness for the practice of every kind of impurity to excess."
 No salacious details, but you get the idea.

-Proclaiming It: If you must proclaim this from the N.A.B. translation in the 1998 Lectionary for Mass for Use in the Dioceses of the United States, second edition, gird yourself; it's not going to be easy.
+Proclaiming It: If you must proclaim this from the lectionary most commonly used in Catholic churches in the United States, gird yourself; it's not going to be easy.
 The punctuation notwithstanding, phrase it and insert pauses according to this outline:

 I. Brothers and sisters: I declare and testify in the Lord